Leah-code/password-locker/README.md

     * python3.6
     * pyperclip *how to install pyperclip:* __python3.6 -m pip install pyperclip__
     * runs on  ubuntu 16.04

 2. Syntax
-    * import getpass --- module provides a secure way to handle the password prompts where programs interact with the users via the terminal
+    * import getpass --- module provides a secure way to handle the password prompts where programs interact with the users via the terminal.

     * import pyperclip --- module that enables managing our system clipboard.
-It is a cross-platform module
+It is a cross-platform module.

-    * import random --- This function is also used to generate random number but within a range specified in its arguments
+    * import random --- This function is also used to generate random number but within a range specified in its arguments.

 ***